 Publications and research outputs

-Foad, A. & Secker, M. (2018) The role of evaluation in school sport policy, provision & participation: C4L Sport Clubs.
+Foad, A. & Secker, M. (2018) The role of evaluation in school sport policy, provision & participation.
 In: Piggin, J., Mansfield, L. & Weed, M., eds.
 Routledge Handbook of Physical Activity Policy & Practice.
 London: Routledge.

 Beedie, C., Whyte, G., Coleman, D. A., Hurst, P., Cohen, E., Lane, A., Raglin, J. & Foad, A. (2017) Caution, this treatment is a placebo.
 It might work, but it might not”: why emerging mechanistic evidence for placebo effects does not legitimise complementary and alternative medicines in sport.
 British Journal of Sports Medicine.

 Hurst, P., Foad, A., Coleman, D. A. & Beedie, C. (2017) Athletes intending to use sports supplements are more likely to respond to a placebo.
 Medicine & Science in Sports & Exercise.
 IF 4.45